 He opened the pouch and peered inside.
 He looked ready to throw it back at her, so she said, “And don’t think I didn’t notice how you evaded my question.
 If you show up hungover or strung out on rat-root, I’ll move on.
 I’ve a meeting tomorrow afternoon with …”

 “Rennigan Slythe,” he finished for her.
 “So I am informed.”
 He glanced up at her and chuckled upon seeing the look on her face.
 She stilled her features and waited.
 “Your information is good, I will grant you that, Thordwall.
-If there is one man in this world I never want to see get ahead in life, it is that self-centered, brute who sees himself as the hero of every story going.
-Oh, he would love to coach a team of women, he who thinks all women worship him.”
+If there is one man in this world I never want to see get ahead in life, it is that self-centred, brute who sees himself as the hero of every story going.
+Oh, he would love to coach a team of women, he who thinks all women worship him.

 “I shall accept your offer, Mistress Thordwall,” he concluded.
 “If not just to keep your Xonyxas safe from Slythe.”